James J. Gibson on the Concept of Space

 James J. Gibson, The Perception of the Visual World

-At RSaP – Rethinking Space and Place, that ‘world’, which is inclusive of all perceptual fields and kinetic fields regarding the movements of people through the physical environment, is what I call ‘place’.
-No ‘space’ really exists in nature: only places within places, within places… It is the total amount of such places that constitutes ‘a world’.
-To understand such ‘a world’ as ‘space’ can be a misleading abstraction which puts a veil on (‘it simplifies…’ Gibson says) many fundamental processes that happen in the real world (on this specific issue see also the article The Treachery of Space).
+At RSaP—Rethinking Space and Place, that ‘world’, which is inclusive of the totality of perceptual and kinetic fields through which people move within the physical environment, is what I call ‘place’.
+In this sense, no ‘space’ truly exists in nature: there are only places within places, nested in an endless series.
+The totality of such places constitutes a world.
+To construe such a world as ‘space’ is, I argue, a misleading abstraction—one that veils (‘it simplifies…’, Gibson says) many of the fundamental processes that occur in reality (on this point, see also the article The Treachery of Space).

 Notes